 Make A Difference Near Mt.
 Kilimanjaro in Africa

-This is a global development program, allowing for a safe environment within a new country.
-You will learn about the local culture, cuisine and language as well as work on projects that give back long term.
+Nestled amidst the snows of Kilimanjaro and just a few hours from the Serengeti, our guest house offers a home away from home.
+Our Service Learning Program will teach you about the local culture, cuisine and language while you work on projects that give back long term.
 Our program is great for both individuals traveling alone as well as families and organizations.

 A typical week schedule with MAD would be as follows: